ibm-client-engineering/solution-wxo/docs/2-Import to Watsonx Orchestrate/Adding the Skills.md

   3. Click connect app
 4. Add each imported skill from the list

-The skills should now be added to your catalog and ready for use directly or in a composite Skill flow.
+The skills should now be added to your catalog under "JC - Watsonx Orchestrate ServiceNow API" and ready for use directly or in a composite Skill flow.

 :::note
 All skills denoted by "Composite Skill - " and labeled with "(Composite Skill)" are only for use in a Watsonx Orchestrate Skill Flow.
 Only the [Top Level Skills](/Getting%20Started/skills/#top-level-skills) will work immediately